estebanmunchjones2019/nodemailer-form-article/Readme.md

 and open the browser on `localhost:3000`.

 Now, fill in the form and submit it.
 The `snackbars` should tell you if the request was successful or not.
-If you wanna be really sure, open Chrome dev tools, go to network, and check the response body of the request.
+If you wanna be really sure, open your browser dev tools, go to network, and check the response body of the request.

 To complete the test, go to your email inbox, and verify you got the the email.

-Optionally, you could deploy your React app to Firebase, following this [steps](https://firebase.google.com/docs/hosting/quickstart).
+Optionally, you could also deploy your React app to Firebase, following this [steps](https://firebase.google.com/docs/hosting/quickstart).

 As a final step, you can change the setup of the `cors` middleware of the cloud function by adding to the whitelist the `URL` of your deployed app.